-2. We will then record your complaint in our central register and start to investigate on your behalf.
-This is likely to involve the following steps;
+2. We will then record your complaints in our central register and start to investigate on your behalf.
+This is likely to involve the following steps:

-- Examining your records to ascertain the sequence of relevant events
+- Examining your record to ascertain the sequence of relevant events & related correspondence

-5. We aim to acknowledge, investigate and resolve all complaints within 14 working days of receipt.
+3. We aim to acknowledge, fully investigate and duly resolve all complaints within 14 working days.

 4. A full written response to your complaint will be drafted by the appointed member of the Quality Care team sent to you with supporting documentary evidence (if applicable).
 In addition, the Quality Care representative may escalate your concerns to the relevant Manager or Director who may wish to discuss the events surrounding your complaint directly with you.